mkorkmaz/msu-php-sdk/README.md

 ## TODO

-- Query Actions
+- Integration tests of Actions (At least %80 Code Coverage)
 - Argument combinations for the actions will be implemented
-- Integration tests of Actions (At least %80 Code Coverage)
 - Documentation